arskom/spyne/README.md

 * Twisted is required for `interop.server.static`

 Soaplib services can be deployed as WSGI applications, in any WSGI-compliant web server.
+See the examples directory in the source distribution for deployment examples.
 Soaplib services have been successfully run on the following web
 servers:

 * CherryPy 2.2